Heroes of Midhgardhur

 Non-Urrabites who have been conquered by Urrabites but do not wish to join the community are allowed to take an oath of loyalty to the local ruler.
 Such oathtakers are known as Almutahedun (“Promisers” – singular Almuthahed).
 The Almutahedun are allowed to keep their own cultural traditions, though they must pay increased taxes and have other increased social burdens (roughly equivalent to double normal taxes and fees).

-Those who are neither of the Ummah nor Almutahedun are known as Kuffar (singular Kafir), meaning “infidels” – those who do not believe in the holy promise of Suleiman Abd-Hubal that the Urrabites shall rule the world.
+Those who are neither of the Ummah nor Almutahedun are known as Kuffar (singular Kafir ,or Kafirah for feminine), meaning “infidels” – those who do not believe in the holy promise of Suleiman Abd-Hubal that the Urrabites shall rule the world.
 Under Urrabite law, it is permissible to have relations with such people, but it is not considered evil or sinful to harm or kill such people.
 Urrabite pirates tend to prey on the ships of Kuffar.
 Kuffar are also enslaved by the Urrabites.

 |Urrabite Coinage||Standard Pathfinder Equivalent|